-Recommendation Description Neconimendation cannot be met.
-Manufactures of the plant should be contacted for information regarding peak vibration output.
+Danaman dation Paradiation .
+Recommendation Description cannot be met.
+(Manufactures of the plant should be contacted for information regarding peak vibration output.)
 The propagation of vibrations can be mitigated by pulsing the use of rock hammers, i.e. short bursts, utilising line sawing along boundaries.
 Excavation Support Temporary batter slopes of 1.0V: 1.0H are recommended for excavations in soil and clay up to 1.0m.
-Due to the gradient and composition of the site, excavations >1.0m are to be supported by temporary or permanent supporting systems, prior to or immediately after excavation.
+Due to the gradient and composition of the site, excavations >1.0m are to be supported by temporary or permanent supporting systems prior to or immediately after excavation.
 If required, vertical or sub-vertical excavation through weathered bedrock should stand unsupported until permanent supporting structures are installed.
 Careful inspection of cut faces by Ascent should be carried out to ensure no significant geological defects such as clay seems, joints or fractures are present in the rock.
-Retaining Structures Bulk unit weights of 20kN/m3 and 22kN/m3 should be adopted for the retained soil and weathered rock respectively.
-Any retaining structures to be constructed as part of the site works are to be backfilled with suitable free-draining materials wrapped in a non-woven geotextile fabric (i.e. Bidim A34 or similar), to prevent the clogging of the drainage with fine-grained sediment.
-Footings All pad, strip or piered footings should be founded on and socketed a minimum of 500mm into the in situ underlying weathered bedrock.
-For fully cleaned footings, the maximum allowable bearing pressure is 600 kPa .
-High level footings in very stiff clays can achieve allowable bearing pressures in excess of 150 kPa subject to inspection and certification.
+Retaining Structures Bulk unit weights of 20kN/m3 and 22kN/m3 should be adopted for the retained soil and weathered rock, respectively.
+Any retaining structures to be constructed as part of the site works are to be backfilled with suitable free-draining materials wrapped in a non-woven geotextile fabric (i.e. Bidim A34 or similar) to prevent the clogging of the drainage with fine-grained sediment.
+The existing treated timber walls show evidence of movement/rotation from vertical.
+It is likely that the supporting posts are too widely spaced, and of insufficient size and embedment, to adequately resist the lateral earth pressures acting on the structure.
+We would suggest the wall be inspected by the structural engineer to determine the extent of necessary remedial or replacement works required.
+Footings All pad, strip or piered footings should be founded on and socketed a minimum of 300mm into the in situ underlying weathered bedrock.
+For fully cleaned footings, the maximum allowable bearing pressure is 1000 kPa .
 It is essential that the foundation materials of all footing excavations be inspected and approved before steel reinforcement and concrete is placed.
 Sediment and Erosion Control Appropriate design and construction methods shall be required during site works to minimise erosion and provide sediment control.
-In particular, any stockpiled soil will require erosion control measures, such as siltation fencing and barriers, to be designed by others.
+In particular, any

-Recommendation Description Fills Any fill that may be required is to comprise local sand, clay and weathered rock.
+Recommendation Description stockpiled soil will require erosion control measures, such as siltation fencing and barriers, to be designed by others.
+Fills Any fill that may be required is to comprise local sand, clay and weathered rock.
 Existing organic topsoil is to be cleared in preparation for the introduction of fill.
 Any new fill material is to be placed in layers not more than 250 mm thick and compacted to not less than 95% of Standard Optimum Dry Density at plus or minus 2% of Standard Optimum Moisture Content.
-All new fill placement is to be carried out in accordance with AS 3798-2007 'Guidelines on earthworks for commercial and residential developments'.
-Stormwater Disposal All stormwater collected from hard surfaces is to be collected and piped to the council stormwater network through any storage tanks or on-site detention that may be required by the regulating authorities, and in accordance with all relevant Australian Standards, and the detailed stormwater management plan by others.
+All new fill placement is to be carried out in accordance with AS 3798-2007 'Guidelines on earthworks for commercial and residential developments.'
+Stormwater Disposal All stormwater collected from hard surfaces is to be collected and piped to the council stormwater network through any storage tanks or on-site detention that may be required by the regulating authorities, and in accordance with all relevant Australian Standards and the detailed stormwater management plan by others.
 Inspections It is essential that the foundation materials of all footing excavations be visually assessed and approved by Ascent before steel reinforcement and concrete is placed.
 Failure to engage Ascent for the required hold point/excavation/foundation material inspections may negate our ability to provide final geotechnical sign off or certification.